Requirements

 Run your service

-# Development mode (with hot reload)
+# Development mode (TypeScript plugins, hot reload)

-# Or production mode
+# Or production mode (compiled JavaScript only)

 npm run build